belongtothenight/video_processing/src/README.md

 | -remove_log       | remove video path from txt after compressing the video |
 | -del / -recycle   | delete or recycle old video                            |

-### Bug

-1. "-del" on windows system can't be executed.

 ## <a name="2"></a>list_file.py

 ### requirement